Florida Medicaid Guide for Seniors: Eligibility and Requirements

 FAQs

+Q1.
+What is the income limit for Medicaid eligibility in Florida for seniors?
 As of 2024, the monthly income cap for long-term care is $2,829.
 If your income exceeds this, you may still qualify using a Qualified Income Trust (QIT) to redirect the excess.

+Q2.
+How does Social Security income affect Medicaid eligibility?
 Social Security benefits count as income for Medicaid.
 Receiving Social Security doesn't automatically disqualify you, but it does factor into your total income calculation.

+Q3.
+What is the Medicaid "look-back" period in Florida?
 Florida has a five-year look-back period.
 Any gifts or asset transfers made for less than fair market value within five years before your application date may affect your eligibility.

+Q4.
+What are the asset limits for Medicaid in Florida?
 Single applicants have a $2,000 limit in countable assets.
 Your primary residence (up to $713,000), one vehicle, and personal belongings are typically exempt.

+Q5.
+How does the CARES assessment affect Medicaid eligibility for seniors?
 The Comprehensive Assessment and Review for Long-Term Care Services (CARES) determines if you meet the level of care required for long-term care Medicaid.
 It evaluates your ability to perform daily living activities and helps determine your eligibility and appropriate care level.

 Get matched